Felix Huston Robertson: Civil War

 Robertson was initially commissioned as a second lieutenant in the artillery of the Confederate Army, Robertson went to Charleston, South Carolina, and participated in the shelling of Fort Sumter.
 He then went to Florida, where he served as a staff officer for Brigadier General Adley H. Gladden at Pensacola.

 In early 1862, Robertson became captain of an artillery battery from Alabama and fought at the Battle of Shiloh in April.
 He served at the Battle of Stones River at the end of the year.
 He was promoted by Braxton Bragg to the rank of major and given command of the reserve artillery battalion of the Army of Tennessee, which he led at Chickamauga in September 1863.

 Robertson was subsequently promoted to lieutenant colonel and reassigned to command the Confederate horse artillery under Joseph Wheeler.
-He participated in the 1864 Atlanta Campaign.
+He participated in the 1864 Atlanta campaign.
 Robertson's performance drew the attention of senior commanders, and on July 26, 1864, he was appointed brigadier general (temporary).
 He became Wheeler's chief of staff.
 He married Sarah Davis while on a furlough.

 Late in the year, Robertson was assigned a field command, leading first a brigade and later a division of cavalry.
 Robertson participated in a victory over Union troops at the First Battle of Saltville in Smyth County, Virginia on October 2.
-Many of the Federal troops participating were negroes, and over 100 were massacred by a group of guerillas associated with Robertson's troops on October 3.
+Many of the Federal troops participating were Black Americans, and over 100 were massacred by a group of guerillas associated with Robertson's troops on October 3.
 Robertson had bragged to another officer that "he had killed nearly all the Negroes."
 His conduct was such that when Robert E. Lee learned of it he communicated to General John C. Breckinridge his dismay "that a general officer should have been guilty of the crime you mention" and instructed Breckinridge to "prefer charges against him and bring him to trial."
 One of his subordinate officers, Champ Ferguson, was executed by hanging after the war for his part in what the Northern press deemed the "Saltville Massacre."
 Historian William C. Davis, in his book An Honorable Defeat.
 The Last Days of the Confederate Government (2001), said that Robertson personally "join(ed) in the act of villainy", although he escaped prosecution.

 Robertson was severely wounded in the elbow during the Battle of Buck Head Creek near Augusta, Georgia, in late November 1864.
 He lived, but never resumed field duty.

 On February 22, 1865, the Confederate Senate rejected Robertson's nomination to the grade of brigadier general.
 He was captured in Macon, Georgia on April 20, 1865.
 No record of his parole has been found.